-Students who are testing for another institution are changed a \$25 fee to cover EGSC administration costs.
+Students who are testing for another institution are changed a non-refundable fee to cover EGSC administration costs.
 The fee must be paid at the Business Office with cash, VISA, Master Card, or money order at the time of testing.
-The fee is non-refundable.